sih1615/SIH_SERVER/README.md

 <h1>SIH_SERVER</h1>

-A Node.js-based server application for backend.
+A Node.js-based server application for the backend.
 This project uses JavaScript and includes the following key components.

 <h2>Table of Contents</h2>
 <ul>